OwenKimcertified/airflow/readme.md

-airflow - not recommend in windows, docker env
+airflow - not recommend in windows env